JamesB0T/Windsensor_WiFi_1000/README.md

 ![Android App](Pictures/AppInstrument1.png)
 ![Android App](Pictures/AppInstrument2.png)

 (2018-04-28) Now also a diagnostic tool is available for the correct setting of the aperture and the magnets.
-On Youtube is a short [video](https://youtu.be/b1kcvBv-9Fc) located in german langeuage which describes the functions of the diagnostic tool.
+On Youtube is a short [video](https://youtu.be/b1kcvBv-9Fc) located in german language which describes the functions of the diagnostic tool.

 ![Diagnostic Tool](Pictures/Diagnosetool1.png)